Does being multilingual automatically qualify me to be an interpreter or translator?

 Interpreter or Translator?
 Tomatoe, tomato?
 Same difference, isn't it?

 An interpreter faithfully and accurately renders verbal or spoken utterances from a source language into a target language, while a translator faithfully transmits written words from one language into another.
-Both follow similar rules and ethics and must be just as accurate in their vocabulary selection to match words and terminology, register, intent and meaning of idioms and expressions, but an interpreter performs this process simultaneous to the speaker, live and unrehearsed.
+Both follow similar rules and ethics and must be just as accurate in their vocabulary selection to match words and terminology, register, nuance, intent and meaning of idioms and expressions, but an interpreter performs this process simultaneous to the speaker, live and unrehearsed.
 Not all translators interpret, just as most interpreters don't translate.

 Where can I find a current list of certified interpreters online?